-Mission Statement: To ensure a happier and healthier lifestyle by providing the finest and comprehensive traditional Chinese medical care to our patients.
+Mission Statement: To ensure a happier and healthier lifestyle by providing the finest comprehensive traditional Chinese medical care to our patients.

 2006: Dr. Qingsong Xiao and Puquan Xiao established Great Wall Chinese Medicine at its very first office in Old Town Scottsdale.
-Soon they were joined by Dr. Vance Inouye, an Arizona-licensed board certified Naturopathic Physician serving the greater Phoenix area since 1998.
-Despite the busy schedule at the GWCM clinic in Scottsdale, the three doctors continued to see many patients there until in 2008 when the swap mart closed down.
+Soon they were joined by Dr. Vance Inouye, an Arizona-licensed board certified Naturopathic Physician who began serving the Phoenix area in 1998.
+Despite the busy schedule at the GWCM clinic in Scottsdale, the three doctors continued to see many patients at the Phoenix Indoor Swap Meet until in 2008 when it closed down.

 In 2011, GWCM hosted a 10-day Medical Continuing Education Tour for patients and professionals in China.
 The mission was not only to boost awareness of Traditional Chinese Medicine in the U.S., but to begin a bi-cultural discussion and collaboration between these two countries.